Co-characterize the biogeography and phylogeny of any protein

 This is a list of programs that may be used by the ecophylo workflow depending on the user settings in the workflow-config :

-While the ‘user-defined HMM’ is passed to ecophylo via the hmm-list artifact, the input assemblies of genomes and/or metagenomes to query using the HMM are passed to the workflow via the artifacts external-genomes and metagenomes, respectively.
-Finally, the user can also provide a set of metagenomic short reads via the artifact samples-txt to recover the distribution patterns of genes across samples.
+The βuser-provided HMMβ is passed to ecophylo via the hmm-list file, and the input assemblies of genomes and/or metagenomes to query using the HMM are passed to the workflow via the files external-genomes and metagenomes, respectively.
+Finally, the user can also provide a set of metagenomic short reads via a samples-txt to recover the distribution patterns of genes across samples.

 In the tree-mode, the user must provide an hmm-list and metagenomes and/or external-genomes, and the workflow will stop after extracting representative sequences and calculating a phylogenetic tree (without any insights into the ecology of sequences through a subsequent step of metagenomic read recruitment).
 In contrast, the profile-mode will require an additional file: samples-txt.
 In this mode the workflow will continue with the profiling of representative sequences via read recruitment across user-provided metagenomes to recover and store coverage statistics.
 The completion of the workflow will yield all files necessary to explore the results in downstream analyses to investigate associations between ecological and evolutionary relationships between target genes.